 Submitting the Project Idea Note (PIN)

-48. The Activity Participants (i.e. Project Developers (PDs)) will first obtain formal recognition from Nigeria.
-They will use the PIN template published by the CMO to request a letter of no objection.
+49. The Activity Participants (i.e. Project Developers (PDs9)) will first obtain formal recognition from Nigeria.
+They will use the PIN10 template published by the CMO to request a letter of no objection to the PD.